Sangie: Music career

 Mbekeani started her music career by singing in a church choir in early 2000s.
 She came to the spotlight in 2014 when she recorded her first single.
 Mbekeani has been active in various campaigns against gender based violence against women and young girls.

 On 17 August, she performed at SADC summit with several different artists.

 In 2017, she released the video of the song titled 'Mkazi Wangwiro (The Good wife) which saw many sales and downloads within a single week.
 The music video also received attention from different politicians such as Patricia Kaliati.

 In 2018, Mbekeani shared a stage with prolific Malawian artists such as Dan Lu and Fredokiss during Carlsberg Urban Music Legacy in Malawi.
 On 14 July 2020, Mbekeani and Piksy worked together on their Extended Play.

-In 3 January 2022, she collaborated with a Malawian fiction writer, communications specialist, and journalist, Dyson Mthawanji, in his debut hit single titled 'tiye' (lets go).
+On 3 January 2022, she collaborated with a Malawian fiction writer, communications specialist, and journalist, Dyson Mthawanji, in his debut hit single titled 'tiye' (lets go).